AI Image Inpaint Changes Pixels Outside the Mask

 Step 2: Use a hard-edged mask

-If you need soft transitions, paint a hard mask first, then composite with a separate alpha gradient at the very end.
-Do not let the diffusion pipeline see a soft mask:
+Soft edges bleed.
+If you need a soft transition, paint a hard mask, then apply an alpha gradient at the very end — do not let the diffusion pipeline see a soft mask.

-# Convert grey mask to hard mask (threshold)
+# Convert a grey/feathered mask into a hard black-and-white mask (ImageMagick)

 convert mask_soft.png -threshold 50% mask_hard.png